The Simultaneous Assignment Problem: Tractable Cases

-Observe that $\mc H$ has the local-interval property if its size is two, therefore, one obtains the following by Theorem~\ref{thm:treeInterval}.
+Later, we will give examples showing that one cannot drop any of the assumptions in Theorem~\ref{thm:simultan:treeInterval} (see Figures~\ref{fig:simultan:gapExamplek2}~and~\ref{fig:simultan:pseodoTreeGapEg}).
+Observe that $\mc H$ has the local-interval property if its size is two, therefore, one obtains the following corollary of Theorem~\ref{thm:simultan:treeInterval}.

-\begin{cor} Let $G$ be a tree, let $\mc L=\emptyset$ and assume that the size of $\mc H$ is two.
-Then, the simultaneous assignment polytope is described by~(\ref{lp:degLp}) and the problem can be solved in strongly polynomial time. \end{cor}
+\begin{corollary} Let $G$ be a tree, let $\mc L=\emptyset$ and assume that the size of $\mc H$ is two.
+Then, the simultaneous assignment polyhedron is described by~(\ref{lp:simultan:degLp}) and hence the problem can be solved in strongly polynomial time. \end{corollary}

-Later, we will give examples which show that one can not weaken the assumptions in Theorem~\ref{thm:treeInterval}.
-First, if one drops assumption $\mc L=\emptyset$, then the example given by Figure~\ref{fig:gapExamplek2} shows that~(\ref{lp:degLp}) does not describe the simultaneous assignment polytope --- even if $G$ is a tree and $\mc H$ has the local-interval property.
-Second, if one drops the assumption that $G$ is a tree, then Figure~\ref{fig:pseodoTreeGapEg} shows two examples for which~(\ref{lp:degLp}) is not integral --- even though $G$ is a tree and $\mc H$ has the local-interval property as $k=2$.